PennyLaneAI/pennylane-lightning-kokkos/README.rst

    cmake --build build

 Supported backend options are "SERIAL", "OPENMP", "THREADS", "HIP" and "CUDA" and the corresponding build switches are ``-DKokkos_ENABLE_BACKEND=ON``, where one needs to replace ``BACKEND``.
-One can activate simultaneously one serial, one parallel host and one parallel host backend, but not two of any category at the same time.
+One can activate simultaneously one serial, one parallel CPU host (e.g. "OPENMP", "THREADS") and one parallel GPU device backend (e.g. "HIP", "CUDA"), but not two of any category at the same time.
 For "HIP" and "CUDA", the appropriate software stacks are required to enable compilation and subsequent use.
 Similarly, the CMake option ``-DKokkos_ARCH_{...}=ON`` must also be specified to target a given architecture.
 A list of the architectures is found on the `Kokkos wiki <https://github.com/kokkos/kokkos/wiki/Macros#architectures>`_.